-By default, SPS assumes that the RADIUS server username of the user is the same as the gateway username (that is, the username the user used to authenticate on SPS during the gateway authentication).
-To identify the users, SPS uses the username (login) field in RADIUS server, which is an email address.
+By default, SPS assumes that the external Okta identity of the user is the same as the gateway username (that is, the username the user used to authenticate on SPS during the gateway authentication).
+If there was no gateway authentication, then the server username is used for authentication.

-If the gateway usernames are different from the RADIUS server usernames, you must configure the SPS RADIUS plugin to map the gateway usernames to the RADIUS server usernames.
+If the gateway usernames are different from the external Okta identities.
+You must configure the SPS Okta plugin to map the gateway usernames to the external Okta identities.

 You can use the following methods: